 Vikram B. Baliga

 Data from behavioral or physiological studies tend to be extremely noisy.
-Making sense of information in these diverse data sets makes me appreciate statistical methods and the design of effective visualizations.
-One of my favorite things to do is help people think through these types of problems.
-If you think I can help you, please feel free to reach out.
+Making sense of information in these diverse data sets made me appreciate statistical methods and the design of effective visualizations.
+I also realized one of my favorite things to do is to work with people through these types of problems.
+My passion for discussing and teaching statistics developed organically as I steadily embraced the analytical aspects of my job and looked for opportunities to teach.

 🐢